f5vmr/svxlink_raspberry/README.md

 You will need to understand the svxlink.conf file and how to make adjustments for Simplex or Repeater operation.
 In any case you may need to refer to the svxlink.org main page, or svxlink amateur radio users page on facebook, or contact me.
 For further information also consult the svxlink pages on g4nab.co.uk.

-To stop svxlink running type in the terminal <b>sudo systemctl stop svxlink.service</b> and to restart it type <b>sudo systemctl restart</b> svxlink.service
+To stop svxlink running type in the terminal <b>sudo systemctl stop svxlink.service</b> and to restart it type <b>sudo systemctl restart svxlink.service</b>
+The next stage will be to modify the three files <b>node_info.json</b>, <b>svxlink.conf</b>, and <b>ModuleEchoLink.conf</b>.
+To obtain information for the node_info.json go to a PC Browser and enter <b>http://svxportal-uk.ddns.net</b> where you will find a dashboard.
+Click <b>Register</b> at the top, completing the information.
+This information is held only to enable you to complete the next stage.
+Log in with the information you have just supplied, and click on <b font=color blue>Generate node_info.json</f></b>
 Everything introduced here is from the original presentation by Tobias SM0SVX, modified slightly with some additional modules from DL1HRC.